DanPlayz0/ticketsbot-self-host-guide/wiki/common-issues.md

 This error is caused by you not setting the OAuth2 redirect URI in the [Discord Bot Configuration](#discord-bot-configuration) section.
 You need to set the redirect URI to `${DASHBOARD_URL}/callback`.
 Replace `${DASHBOARD_URL}` with the URL of your dashboard (e.g. `http://localhost:5000`).

 If have already started the bot once and you've changed the `DASHBOARD_URL` in the `.env` file, you will need to delete the `dashboard` image.
-The "easy way" is to turn off the bot and delete all the images which were pulled or built by the compose file, you can do this by running `docker compose down --rmi all`.
+The "easy way" is to run `docker compose up dashboard -d --force-recreate --build` to force the dashboard to rebuild.
+This will not delete the images, but it will recreate the container with the new environment variables.

-The hard way is to find the image name, use `docker image ls` to view a list of images, and then use `docker image rm -f {image_name}`, replacing `{image_name}` with the image name.
+If you want to delete all images that were built by you. you can run `docker compose down dashboard --rmi local` to shutdown and delete the dashboard. **This will not delete the images that were pulled from GitHub.** If you want to delete those as well, you can run `docker compose down --rmi all` to delete **all images and shutdown** the bot instance.
+This will delete all images that were pulled from GitHub and all images that were built by you.

-Assuming you cloned the repository into a folder named `ticketsbot-self-host-guide`, the image name would be `ticketsbot-self-host-guide_dashboard`.
+To bring it back up, you can run `docker compose up -d` to start the bot again.
+This will recreate all containers and images that were deleted.
+If you want to just start the dashboard, you can run `docker compose up dashboard -d` to start the dashboard again.

 ## 4. ERROR: column "last_seen" of relation does not exist